 Two years to the day after surgeons cut off his left leg, Chris Ng marked his “ampuversary” by repairing the jacket he was wearing when paramedics pulled him out of his wrecked minivan on the side of Interstate 280.
 He stitched a ragged seam with fishing line, being careful not to conceal the tear where the medical team used trauma shears to remove his clothing as he lay on the operating table.

 The jacket is an artifact from the accident that cost him his leg, and a reminder of the grace that saved his life.
-It’s one of the tangible ways that Chris, a 40-year-old pastor at Lutheran Church of the Holy Spirit in San Francisco and a student in Fuller’s Doctor of Missiology program, has revisited the trauma he experienced.
+It’s one of the tangible ways that Chris, a 40-year-old pastor at Lutheran Church of the Holy Spirit in San Francisco and a student in Fuller’s Doctor of Missiology program (now the Doctor of Global Leadership), has revisited the trauma he experienced.
 He also photographed the crash site, visited the Daly City fire station where the paramedics were based, and had lunch with the Lyft driver who ran to his aid, shaking him to keep him from going into shock.
 He went back to the hospital to take in the sights and sounds and smells that his family and friends experienced when they came to visit him.
 And he and his wife, Cheryl, threw an appreciation party for his doctors, prosthetists, surgeons, relatives, and members of his church family—about 400 people.

 It’s all part of what Chris describes as an ongoing process of repair, restoration, and renovation.
 That process has led him to see his vocation in a new light.
 “I’m learning how I can minister to people as an amputee,” he says.
 “To be an amputee is truly a platform.
 It opens so many doors that would not have been possible if I had been fully abled.”